Medical honey wound dressings have long been perceived as an alternative, and thus unproven and ineffective, treatment.

 Active Leptospermum Honey is high in a substance called methylglyoxal.
 Methylglyoxal supports the antibacterial property of honey in addition to hydrogen peroxide.

-Methylglyoxal is the major antibacterial component in manuka honey and Medihoney dressings.
+Methylglyoxal is the t in manuka honey and Medihoney dressings.
 It is also what the MGO and UMF ratings on jars of manuka honey refer to.
 The higher the concentration of methylglyoxal, the stronger the antibiotic effect and thus the more potent its healing properties.

 Medical honey wound care products